dendibakh/dendibakh.github.io/_posts/2019-08-23-Intel-Processor-Trace.md

 1. **Postmortem analysis**.
 PT provides the call stack information which is *always* valid even if the stack is corrupted.
 See [part2]({{ site.url }}/blog/2019/08/30/Intel-PT-part2): "Enhance debugging experience" for more details.
 2. **Analyze performance glitches** which are not statistically significant[^5].
 See [part3]({{ site.url }}/blog/2019/09/06/Intel-PT-part3): "Analyzing performance glitches" for more details.
 3. **Having better accuracy when profiling**.
-PT can be a data provider for profiling tools. *More to come in Part4.*
+PT can be a data provider for profiling tools.
+See [part4]({{ site.url }}/blog/2019/09/13/Intel-PT-part4): "Better profiling experience" for more details.
 4. **Introspect execution of the program**.
 For example:
 * We can immediately  tell if some code path was never executed.
 Sort of prove theory quickly.
 * How much time we spent waiting while spinning on a lock attempt.